PerfectGym/ClientPortal.Embed/README.md

     * default: false

 Hides "Book now" button on calendar when user is not logged.
 This function is usefull when you want to elmbed only calendar on your site.

+### `disableCourseEnrollment`
+    * type: boolean
+    * default: false

+Disables a possibillity to enroll for a course from within an embedded ClientPortal.

 ***